 The Company has identified the following reportable business segments: Natural Gas Distribution, Pipelines and Gathering, and Other Operations.
 For descriptions of the reportable business segments, see Note 12 to the CERC Corp.
-10-K Notes, which is incorporated herein by reference.
+10-K/A Notes.

 The following tables summarize financial data for the Company's reportable business segments: